MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/automated-ingestion-pattern.md

 To provide the metadata used to drive automated ingestion, you need data asset registration.
 The information you capture contains:

-- **Technical information:** data asset name, source system, type, format and frequency.
+- **Technical information:** Data asset name, source system, type, format and frequency.
-- **Governance information:** owner, stewards, visibility (for discovery purposes) and sensitivity.
+- **Governance information:** Owner, stewards, visibility (for discovery purposes) and sensitivity.

 PowerApps is used to capture metadata describing each data asset.
 Use a model-driven app to enter the information that gets persisted to a custom Dataverse table.
 When metadata is created or updated within Dataverse, it triggers an Automated Cloud flow that invokes further processing steps.